Flying Robots

 • Geometric control adopt the geometric properties of the manifolds and provide insights to control theory

-• already been done for fully actuated rigid bodies (Bullo and Lewis 2019)
+• Had already been done for fully actuated rigid bodies (Bullo and Lewis 2005)

 Controllers